AmyWagarCinch/pandas-challenge/README.md

 # pandas-challenge: PyCitySchools

-For this assignment, we've been asked to analyze fictional district-wide standardized test results.
+For this assignment, we've been asked to analyze fictional school district-wide standardized test results.
 We are given access to every student's math and reading scores, as well as various information on the schools they attend.
 Our responsibility is to aggregate the data to and showcase obvious trends in school performance.
 My final report includes each of the following:

 District Summary